 In this paper we present a unification of thread-based and event-based actors.
-There is now just a single kind of actor.
 An actor can suspend with a full stack frame (receive) or it can suspend with just a continuation closure (react).
 The first form of suspension corresponds to thread-based, the second form to event-based programming.
 The new system combines the benefits of both models.
 Threads support blocking operations such as system I/O, and can be executed on multiple processor cores in parallel.
-Event-based computation, on the other hand, is more lightweight and scales to large numbers of actors.
+Event-based computation, on the other hand, is more lightweight and scales to larger numbers of actors.
 We also present a set of combinators that allows a flexible composition of these actors.
-The scheme has been implemented in the Scala actors library.
-It requires neither special syntax nor compiler support.
-A library-based implementation has the advantage that it can be flexibly extended and adapted to new needs.
-In fact, the presented implementation is the result of several previous iterations.
-However, to be easy to use, the library draws on several of Scala's advanced abstraction capabilities; notably partial functions and pattern matching [7].